HusamAlsheikh/ReversiProgram/README.md

 # ReversiProgram
-Reversi Program for CIS 200.
+Reversi Program for Computer Science 2 class.
 Program is an implementation of the Reversi board game.

 ## INTRODUCTION: THE GAME OF REVERSI